Harvard-MolSys-Lab/dynamic-workbench/help/server.md

 To connect to the server via SSH:

 - On Mac OS X or Linux, open a Terminal, and enter the following command:
 	- For `webserver-user`: `ssh webserver-user@192.168.56.10`.
 You will be prompted to enter `webserver-user@192.168.56.10's password:`; enter the password.
 	- For `vagrant`: change to the directory where Workbench is installed, and enter `vagrant ssh`.
 You won't need to enter a password

--	On Windows: you'll need to download an SSH client, such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+- On Windows: you'll need to download an SSH client called `ssh.exe`, which must be in your `%PATH`; [`git`](http://git-scm.com/download/) comes with one, which you just need to add it to the `%PATH%` environment variable.
+You can also use a graphical SSH client such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), but you'll need to [configure it for use with Vagrant](http://stackoverflow.com/questions/9885108/ssh-to-vagrant-box-in-windows).
 Open your SSH client, and login using credentials like this:

 	- For `webserver-user`: